The Hidden Cost of High Achievement: Why Success Stops Feeling Like Enough

 You may notice:

-They’re signals of a system that hasn’t learned how to feel safe without striving.
+It’s a system that hasn’t learned safety without striving

 3. Protect Unstructured Time